jakesun113/RESORTer/README.md

 # How to Run the Application
 <ul><li>Backend:<p>npm install</p><p>adonis serve --dev</p></li><li>Frontend:<p>npm install</p><p>npm start</p></li></ul>

-# Get Resort Information from CSV file
+# Load data to MySQL from CSV file
 - Type the url of backend + "/getResortInfo"
 - For example, if your backend home url is "http://127.0.0.1:3333",
 - just type "http://127.0.0.1:3333/getResortInfo" on the browser